ikhide/SOLID/readMe.md

 ## Liskov Substitution Principle

-“Tell, don’t ask” - This rule stipulates that you substitute the implementation of one function with another.
+This rule stipulates that you substitute the implementation of one function with another.
 Objects should be replaceable with their subtypes without affecting the correctness of the program.